juce-framework/JUCE/docs/CMake API.md

     plugins will only be enabled when building on macOS.
 It is an error to pass `AAX` or `VST` without first calling `juce_set_aax_sdk_path` or `juce_set_vst2_sdk_path` respectively.

+- `PLUGIN_NAME`
+  - The name of the plugin.
+In a DAW environment, this is the name that will be displayed to the user when they go to load a plugin.
+This name may differ from the name of the physical plugin file (to set the name of the plugin file, use the `PRODUCT_NAME` option).
+If not specified, the `PLUGIN_NAME` will default to match the `PRODUCT_NAME`.

 - `PLUGIN_MANUFACTURER_CODE`
   - A four-character unique ID for your company.
 For AU compatibility, this must contain at least one upper-case letter.